abenjamin09/2022-07-07-Jekyll-Site/index.markdown

 wants you to select one Bellabeat product to apply these insights to in your presentation.
 These questions will guide your analysis:

 1. What are some trends in smart device usage?
-Consumers used their non-Bellabeat smart devices in a variety of ways including to track sleep, measure intensity of activity, and to log weight information.
+Consumers use their smart devices in a variety of ways including to track sleep, measure intensity of activity, and to log weight information.
 2. How could these trends apply to Bellabeat customers?
 The way non Bellabeat smart device users use their smart devices will likely resemble that of Bellabeat users.
-Thus analyzing these trends will allow the marketing team to better understand customers and hopefully influence the marketing strategy in a positive way.
+Thus analyzing these trends will allow the marketing team to better understand potential Bellabeat customers.
 3. How could these trends help influence Bellabeat marketing strategy?
-    These trends will pinpoint the usage of smart device users and focus on marketing those popular features to Bellabeat customers.
+    These trends will pinpoint the usage of smart devices and help focus marketing those strengths to future Bellabeat customers.

 *Guiding questions*

 -   What is the problem you are trying to solve?
-Understanding insights from data in order to better inform marketing strategy for Bellabeat app.
+Understanding insights from data in order to better inform marketing strategy for the Bellabeat app.
 -   How can your insights drive business decisions?
-The insights from these data sets can help drive business decisions like how to market the product, what features of the product to improve or do away with, and the value of the product in the market.
+The insights from these data sets can help drive business decisions because they represent important business insights like how people use their products, demographic, and time stamps.

 ### Business Task

 Bellabeat has hired a team of data analysts to analyze smart device usage data in order to gain insight into how consumers are using non-Bellabeat smart devices.
 The trends I discover in this data set will help influence the marketing strategy for the Bellabeat app.
-These insights can help make business decisions like how to market the product, what demographic to target, and when will be the best time for running ad campaigns.

 # Step 2 - Prepare

 -   Where is your data stored?
-Excel
+My data is stored in Excel.
 -   How is the data organized?
 Is it in long or wide format?
-Long
+My data is organized in long format.
 -   Are there issues with bias or credibility in this data?
-Yes, there are issues with bias and credibility because it is a survey, so only users who are interested in responding provide the data.
+Yes there are issues with bias and credibility because it is a survey.
+The bias comes to play becasuse only users who are interested in responding provide the data.
 Secondly, the amount of data provided is from 30 users which is not a large enough sample size for credible data.
 Lastly, there are outside factors which could affect data results.
-For example: time line, the data supplied is for 2 months in the spring however, exercise habits change from season to season which may affect trends in data source.
+For example: time line, the data supplied is for 2 months in the spring, however, exercise habits change from season to season which may affect trends in data source.
 -   Does your data ROCCC?
-Reliable - Yes data is from Amazon a trustworthy source
+The data is <span style="text-decoration: underline">**reliable**</span> and is from a trustworthy source.
-    Original - yes data comes from 30 original users from a specific time period
+    The data is <span style="text-decoration: underline">**original**</span> because it comes from 30 original users.
-    Comprehensive - No, the data is incomplete due to low sample size
+    The data is <span style="text-decoration: underline">**not comprehensive**</span> due
+    to low sample size.
-    Current - Data is relatively old (2016)
+    The data is <span style="text-decoration: underline">**not current**</span> rather it is relatively old (2016).
-    Cited - Yes the data is cited from Amazon Mechanical Turk
+    The data is <span style="text-decoration: underline">**cited**</span> from Amazon Mechanical Turk.
 -   How are you addressing licensing, privacy, security, and accessibility?
-No licensing/privacy issues because data comes from an open source, security is fine because no personal information is used and accessibility is open.
+There are no licensing or privacy issues because data comes from an open source, security is fine because no personal information is used, and accessibility is open.
 -   How did you verify the data’s integrity?
-Maintained logs of manipulation and kept data in one secure location
+In order to mantain integrity logs of manipulation were maintained and data was kept in one secure location.
 -   How does it help you answer your question?
 We can use the data from smart device users to help understand trends in usage and influence the marketing strategy of the Bellabeat app.
 -   Are there any problems with the data?
-In this data set there is missing data, outliers, and light formatting issues.
+Yes, in this data set there is missing data, outliers, and light formatting issues.

 ## Description of Data Sources